Sppdd/Sppdd/README.md

 # Hi there, I'm Karrar! 👋

-Learning a little be of data science and a lot of Deep learning.
+Learning a little bit of data science and a lot of Deep learning.

 ## 🚀 About Me
-- 🔭 I’m currently working on a game that will deployed to the web.
+- 🔭 I’m currently working on my own startup idea.
 - 🌱 I’m currently learning Deep learning

 ## 🛠️ Languages and Tools